imgly/background-removal-js/packages/web/README.md

 ## Who is it for?

-`@imgly/background-removal` is ideal for developers and projects that require efficient and cost-effective background removal directly in sthe browser.
+`@imgly/background-removal` is ideal for developers and projects that require efficient and cost-effective background removal directly in the browser.
 It caters to a wide range of use cases, including but not limited to:

 - _E-commerce applications_ that need to remove backgrounds from product images in real time.